 A small watercourse runs along the western boundary and this is culverted at the south of the site.
-A Flood Risk Assessment is required to establish the developable area.
+A Flood Risk Assessment or other supporting information will be is required to establish the developable area.

 Landscaping and structure planting will be required to ensure integration of the development with the surrounding landscape.